 Agamemnon, is intended to show both that real moral conflicts can arise, and that a moral obligation is merely one reason among others and can be defeated by the thick concepts of a shared ethical life.
-I want to advance two lines of argument.
+In response, I want to advance two lines of argument.
 First, when Williams argues that a moral obligation can be the locus of moral conflict, a further step is required to explain why one should feel regret for not acting on a defeated reason.
-Second, there is no compelling justification for that assumption.

-Williams presupposes that, when a conflict is resolved, the conclusive reason will be a thick ethical concept, but
+Second, Williams presupposes that, when a conflict is resolved, the conclusive reason will be a thick ethical concept, but there is no compelling justification for that assumption.